vPastor/FASTA_READER_1/README.md

 # FASTA_READER
-A program that reads a FASTA field, and prints the headers.
+A program that reads a FASTA field, and prints the length of the headers.
 #instructions for use
-You need to put the FASTA field's rute being assigned to the variable 'FASTAfile'.
-Then execute the program
+Ejecucion =  python3 main.py [fichero fasta] (desde el terminal)